 It’s not easy to win an Undergraduate of the Year Award and competition will be fierce.
 The process is demanding and only the truly outstanding and committed will make it to the last ten.
 There are three stages that you’ll have to get through.

-The final shortlist of ten is invited to the Undergraduate of the Year Awards in Canary Wharf, London on 24 April, 2015 where the winner will be announced.
+The final shortlist of ten is invited to the Undergraduate of the Year Awards in Canary Wharf, London on 22 April, 2016 where the winner will be announced.

 E.ON and the Engineering Undergraduate of the Year

 Undergraduates are the vital first link in our early talent strategy.
 We want undergraduates to come in to our business, and get real experience from Day 1.
 We want them to be involved in projects that give them experience and give us commercial advantage.
-And hopefully, with the support at hand and the inclusive culture at E.ON, we hope they will return to us as a graduate after university to start building their professional careers with us.
+And hopefully, with the support at hand and the inclusive culture at E.ON, they will return to us as a graduate to start building their professional careers with us.